 Definition of Equinox

-Equinox is a term from the English language that translates into Spanish as “equinox”.
+- Term from the English language that is translated into Spanish as “equinoccio“.
 This noun specifically refers to two times of the year when day and night are the same length.

-The word equinox, or equinox, comes from the Latin aequinoctium and is the union of two roots of the same language, namely, aequus, which means “equal” and nocte, which means “night.”
-Ultimately, its literal meaning would be “equal night.”
+The word equinox, or equinoccio, comes from the Latin aequinoctium and is the union of two roots of the same language, namely, aequus, which means “equal” and nocte, which means “night”.
+Ultimately, its literal meaning would be “equal night”.

-The equinox, or equinox, is an astronomical word that refers to the moment when the sun, being on the line of the equator, makes the day and night last the same time.
-This happens in the month of March, between the 20th and 21st, and September, between the 22nd and 23rd of the month.
+The equinox, is a word in astronomy that designates the moment when the sun, being on the line of the equator, makes the day and night last the same time.
+This happens in the month of March, between the 20 and 21, and September, on the days between the 22 and 23 of the month.

-The equinox was also of great importance for Mesoamerican cultures, since there are different temples, such as Chichén Itzá el Kukulkán, in which sun worship was made and special events “occurred” on the equinox.
+- The equinox was of great importance for Mesoamerican cultures, since there are different temples, such as in Chichén Itzá el Kukulkán, in which sun worship was done and special events “occurred” on the equinox.